Raising a Puppy

 Exercising your puppy is important for burning off all his explosive energy, but too much exuberance can be detrimental to your puppy’s delicate, developing bones and joints.
 This can lead to early-onset osteoarthritis, a debilitating joint condition.
 There are no set rules on how much you should exercise your puppy in a day, however, a useful guideline to abide by is one minute for every week he is old.
 For example, if your dog is 15 weeks old, his daily walk can be 15 minutes long.

-In addition to walking your puppy, you may have your eyes set on competitive sports with him, such as agility or flyball.
-These types of sports should never be started as a puppy, and waiting until your puppy is fully grown is important for the proper development of his bones.
+In addition to walking your puppy, you may have your eyes set on competitive sports like agility or flyball.
+These sports should never be started as a puppy, and waiting until your puppy is fully grown is important for the proper development of the bones.

 There is so much to learn when you buy a puppy for the first time, but while it initially seems daunting, it will all soon become second nature.
 Puppies can be highly rewarding and bring a huge amount of joy to a household, and starting off his new home in the right way will ensure you have plenty of happy, healthy years to come.

 ThePets is an informational website that features articles written by qualified veterinarians and professional writers.
 You can learn more about our editorial process.
 When selecting food for your pet, use Pet Food Finder, and search for the clinic to treat your pet using Vet Clinics Locator.